tilemill-project/tilemill/platforms/osx/PACKAGE.md

     npm install -g jshint expresso

-jshint installation may fail with clang++.
+Note: jshint installation will fail with clang compiler so do:

+    export CC=gcc
+    export CXX=g++

 ## Build tilemill

 Clear out any previous builds:

+    cd tilemill
     rm -rf node_modules

 Also ensure that you have no globally installed node modules (other than `jshint` and `expresso`).
 You may need to check various node_modules depending on your $NODE_PATH.

+TODO: we should be able to avoid having to clear out node_modules by telling/tricking npm to avoid finding them (just needs testing).

 Now build tilemill with a few custom flags: